Former Alberta MLA pleads guilty to sex charges involving 10-year-old girl

-RED DEER, Alta. — A former Alberta politician has pleaded guilty to one count of sexual interference involving a 10-year-old girl.
+RED DEER, Alta. — The Crown wants a former Alberta politician to be sentenced to at least three years in jail following his guilty plea to one count of sexual interference involving a 10-year-old girl.

 Don MacIntyre, 63, resigned in February of last year after he was charged with sexual assault and sexual interference.